FelixLaufer/SpineModelling/README.md

 # SpineModelling
-Improved anatomical spine model for inertial tracking with only a few inertial sensors placed near at the spinal turning points between the transition zones of the lumbar, thoracic and cervical spine.
+Improved anatomical spine model for inertial tracking with only a few inertial sensors placed near the spinal turning points between the transition zones of the lumbar, thoracic and cervical spine.

 ![spine modelling](/spinemodelling.gif?raw=true)